perlavianey/stori/readme.md

 ![Alt text](screenshot_email.png?raw=true "Email screenshot")<br>

-If any of the records is not stored successfully in the database, an error is logged so he can make the corresponding troubleshooting.<br><br>
+If any of the records is not stored successfully in the database, an error is logged so the system administrator can make the corresponding troubleshooting.<br><br>
 <strong>Prerrequisites:</strong><br>
 To run this project you need:<br>
 <ol>